Cinema-Scene.com > Oscar Coverage > Oscar '01 Nominee Predictions |

 If the Academy nominates A Beautiful Mind in this category it will be one of most laughably inept decisions the group has made in years.
 Did anyone really think that the aging makeup used in the film's latter scenes was near realistic -- Robbie Coltraine in Harry Potter looked more like an elderly Russell Crowe (or Jennifer Connelly, for that matter)!

-The Lord of the Rings: The Fellowship of the Ring.
+The Lord of the Rings and Planet of the Apes,

 Best Costume Design